Skip to main content

 Monotype Technique and Inspiration

-By Architecture, Printmaking, Techniques and Materials
+By Architecture, Techniques and Materials, Printmaking

 I have often gone several years without creating prints, but I always return to it.
 Reflecting on how I have arrived at this new collection, I now realize that it has taken many years of research and practice to arrive at this point where I am able to create monotypes in my home studio whenever I desire.
 I spent a lot of time researching how to create a non-toxic, space-saving monotype process.
 Spurred on by a desire to retreat from oil painting during my pregnancies, I enlisted the help of artist friends to brainstorm.